 There is always a politically mature way of reaching resolution to any problem.
 We must always have the victory of the liberation struggle in mind.

 Social media should be used as a tool for educating and organizing ourselves against the common enemy.
-If our oppressors use the Internet to keep us disoriented to preserve their power, we should strive to become better users of that technology to combat the system perpetuating oppression.
+If our oppressors use the Internet to keep us disoriented in order to preserve their power, we should strive to become better users of that technology to combat the system perpetuating oppression.

 The police state is not invincible.
 Their strength relies on poisonous gossip, rumor mongering and petti divisive discourse.
 The state’s covert activities against progressives can be stifled and stopped.
 However, we must adapt a standard of using critical analysis of solidarity and respect, when issues or crisis arise among us.
 It is imperative to our growth that we not employ the reactionary use of cancel culture.